tchristensen77/Resources/README.md

 This book is a guide for creating professional and effective visualizations.
 Online version is free, physical copy needs to be bought.

 :star: [Storytelling With Data](https://www.storytellingwithdata.com/books) Storytelling with Data is highly recommended by multiple people.
-Teachs you the fundamentals of visualization and how to commmunicate you findings.
+Teachs you the fundamentals of visualization and how to commmunicate your findings.

 # :pencil: Practice